 - Laparoscopic procedure or open biopsy within 7 days prior to study drug administration

-- Central line placement or subcutaneous port placement is not considered major surgery but must be placed at least 2 days prior to study drug administration.
+- Central line placement or subcutaneous port placement is not considered major surgery.

 - Core biopsy, including bone marrow biopsy within 2 days prior to study drug administration.